timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

         e.g. component of fieldType ``TEXT`` rendered as a table.

-    The data in table can be sorted by using the green arrow buttons.
+    The data in table can be sorted using the green arrow buttons.

     The default value is ``SINGLE``.